kubernetes/kops/docs/cli/kops_get_assets.md

   # Display all assets.
   kops get assets

-  # Copy assets to the local repositories configured in the cluster spec
+  # Copy assets to the local repositories configured in the cluster spec.
   kops get assets --copy
 ```